SBRG/ssbio/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/nmih/ssbio)

 ## Install
-Clone this repository to any location and then install it!
+Clone this repository to any location and then install it.

 Cloning
 ```bash